-We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that the Chief Constable of Hampshire has made proper arrangements for securing economy, efficiency and effectiveness in the use of resources.
-We are also required by the Audit Commission's Code of Audit Practice to report any matters that prevent us being satisfied that the audited body has put in place such arrangements.
+We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that the Chief Constable for Hampshire has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+The Code of Audit Practice issued by the Audit Commission requires us to report to you our conclusion relating to proper arrangements, having regard to relevant criteria specified by the Audit Commission.